 The second fact many may not know is that the forest we visit today, is not the one those settlers found.
 Cedar trees were used for everything from telegraph poles to pencils, and the demand was high throughout the 19th century and into the 20th.
 By the 1930s the area had been cleared of most of the trees that could be harvested for commercial purposes.
 It’s hard to imagine, but the forest that seemed to go on forever was replaced by several farms, struggling to get by working the rocky soil Wilson County has in such abundance.
 As is often the case, good things can come of hard times.

-We have President Franklin Roosevelt and his New Deal to thank for the park we can visit today.
+enter site We have President Franklin Roosevelt and his New Deal to thank for the park we can visit today.
 Largely to provide work opportunities, a plan was developed to reforest the area with cedar trees.
 The Lebanon Cedar Forest Project was born.

-The next few years saw major changes in southwestern Wilson County.
+follow The next few years saw major changes in southwestern Wilson County.
 The Works Project Administration, using many local farmers hired as labor, planted hundreds of thousands of cedar seedlings.
 They constructed cabins, picnic shelters, and a multi-purpose lodge from the indigenous cedar and limestone.
 The forest that had been diminished almost to the point of elimination was helped back to its feet and turned into a place to have fun enjoying nature.

 In 1937, Lebanon Cedar Forest was opened to the public.
 That’s surprise number three: “Cedars of Lebanon” was not its first name.
 That didn’t happen until 1939, so when we say “Cedar Forest”, we are simply referring to the park by its original name.

 In 1955, the State of Tennessee obtained ownership of the land from the federal government, and since then has managed both Park and Forest.
 Surprise number four: Cedars of Lebanon is both a State Park and State Forest, and very few of us have ventured into the State Forest.
 For those who have, it’s a treat.